hextechaffinity/language-app-webpage/README.md

-# language-app-webpage
-Dialecture - A mock website for a (non-existent) language learning app, made using HTML/CSS in 3 days.
+# Dialecture - A mock website
+Made for a (non-existent) language learning app, with full-featured pages.

+# Time to make:
+3 days

+# Technologies:
+HTML/CSS/JAVASCRIPT

+# Tools used:
+UNIX, Git Bash, Visual Studio Code.